thought-machine/please/docs/codelabs/k8s.md

 ```

 ### Docker build rules
-Unlike `go_lbrary()` the docker image build rules aren't built in.
+Unlike `python_lbrary()` the docker image build rules aren't built in.
 They are part of the extra rules found in the
 [pleasings](https://github.com/thought-machine/pleasings/tree/master/docker) repository.

 Let's create `common/docker/BUILD` to build our docker image: